HeteroChromia420/OBQSS/README.md

 # Ideology/Objectives

-My Goal with the OpenBox QuickStart Script (or OBQSS for short) is to provide a configuration for openbox on debian or alpine that has a balance between ease of use and being lightweight.
+My Goal with the OpenBox QuickStart Script (or OBQSS for short) is to provide a configuration for openbox on debian that has a balance between ease of use and being lightweight.

 ## Requirements

-For quickstart.sh exclusively: a system running Either Debian GNU/Linux (Or Distributions based on it, as quickstart.sh uses apt to obtain packages, and are expecting Debian's Package Names.) or Alpine Linux.
+For quickstart.sh exclusively: a system running Debian GNU/Linux (Or Distributions based on it, as quickstart.sh uses apt to obtain packages, and are expecting Debian's Package Names.)

-For setup-postinst.sh: Any Linux System.
+For setup-postinst.sh: Any Linux System with bash installed. (bash is required as the shell script uses it as the shebang.)

 ## Usage
 Do a clone of this repository, and then execute `quickstart.sh`. if unsure, run: